 To learn more about NAD+, head to Xtend-Life's blog What is NAD+ and Why Do We Need It.

-Because sirtuins rely on NAD+ to carry out their functions, they act like sensors to a cell's oxidative state.
-Thus, sirtuins are major effectors in the cellular response to metabolic, oxidative and genotoxic stress, acting to modulate cellular physiology under these conditions.
+Because sirtuins rely on NAD+ to carry out their functions, they act like sensors for a cell's oxidative state.
+Thus, sirtuins are major effectors in the cellular response to metabolic, oxidative, and genotoxic stress, acting to modulate cellular physiology under these conditions.

 Sirtuins are also responsible for the beneficial effects of calorie restriction (fasting) and exercise in humans.